vindral-oss/vindral-composer-ws-client/README.md

 - `Websocket URL`
 - The output (printing) format of incoming messages (either raw or `Pretty`)
 - Set a message history `Limit`
+- Filter incoming messages
 - Send messages

 ## Sending messages

-There are two ways to send messages;
+There are two ways to send messages - both ways will programmatically build and show the exact formatted string that is is sent to the WebSocket.

 ### Manually constructing the message object